Main Menu

 What to Do If You Have Limited Price Variation or Small Samples

 Limited price variation is common in B2B environments with annual contracts.
-Survey-based methods (Van Westendorp, Gabor-Granger, conjoint) supplement behavioral data when transaction history is thin.
-Even a well-designed 200-responder study can produce actionable segment-level WTP estimates.
+Survey-based methods such as Van Westendorp, Gabor-Granger, and conjoint analysis supplement behavioral data when transaction history is limited.
+Even a well-designed study with 200 respondents can produce actionable segment-level WTP estimates.

 When to Bring in Support and What to Expect from a Diagnostic

-A pricing diagnostic typically runs four to six weeks and produces segment-level sensitivity estimates, a prioritized list of pricing actions, and a financial impact model quantifying the revenue and margin opportunity.
-Organizations that have completed structured sensitivity programs report recurring gross profit gains of 4–15% — outcomes that compound annually.
+A pricing diagnostic typically takes four to six weeks and produces segment-level sensitivity estimates, a prioritized list of pricing actions, and a financial impact model quantifying revenue and margin opportunities.
+Organizations that complete structured sensitivity programs report recurring gross profit gains of 4 to 15 percent, with outcomes that compound annually.

 Book a pricing and revenue management diagnostic call to identify where sensitivity-informed pricing can strengthen your margin architecture.